 This is the printer head:

-To function the printer needs a ink ribbon cartridge and and paper/stickers.
-I highly doubt to find more of these accessory materials ever, so my printer will be limited to 60 prints…
+To function, the printer needs an ink ribbon cartridge and and paper/stickers.
+I highly doubt that I will find more of these accessory materials ever, so my printer will be limited to 60 prints…

 Insert the cartrige…

 While printing, the LED counts down from 30 to 00, and the paper is being moved back and forth three times to print cyan, magenta and yellow.
 The whole process takes about two minutes.
 When done, the page is being extracted below the tray: